 - Which posts and pages were the most popular?
 Write more like those.

-- WordPress.com advanced sites stats or Google Analytics can give you even deeper statistics like how long visitors stayed on your site, the bounce rate – if they came and left immediately, and page views.
+- WordPress.com advanced sites stats or Google Analytics (GA) can give you even deeper statistics like how long visitors stayed on your site, the bounce rate – if they came and left immediately, and page views.
+GA has a new WordPress plugin – SiteKit.
+It’s free and connects to your GA account.

 The longer a visitor stays on your site, the higher the chance they’ll take some action.

 Always have some sort of Call-To-Action (CTA).
-The best thing is a freebie where they have to enter their email address to get it.
+The best things are a freebie or a coupon where they have to enter their email address to get it.
 This converts a visitor into a lead.
 This gives you a conversion rate – if 100 people came to your site, but only 10 clicked on the offer, then you have a 10% conversion rate.

-Lastly, adjust your marketing plan – strategy and tactics – based on your analytics.
+Lastly, adjust your Marketing Plan – Strategy and Tactics – Based on your Website Analytics.

-Not sure what if you got everything set-up correctly?
+Not sure what if you got everything set up correctly?
 Not getting traffic to your website like you’d hope?
-Click here to schedule a free 30-minute phone consultation and analysis.
+Click here to schedule a free 15-minute phone consultation and analysis.